junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Taking in his whole existence, grasping the memory, getting prepared.

 "I miss you too."
 I'm thinking.
-Never told him, probably never going to.
+Never told him, never going to.

 "I'm sorry."
 I see blood.
 Then I see tears.